nicobit/orio_windows/README.md

 - Disable / Enable Applications
 - Changing the Locations

+## API Key / Token

+The functions in hugging_face_api retrieve the API key from the file APIKey.txt.
+Create it and add the key: HaggingFace inference API are used.

+It should be in the root folder of the project when debugging from Visual StudioCode.

+When executing the exe directly , it has to be on the same path of the excel.

 ## How to build a release version

  ### Enable Windows Support in Flutter